Anas Edathodika: 2013–14 season

 Going onto the 2013–14 season Anas was named as the club captain.
 He led the side in the club's first league match of the season against Mohammedan at the Salt Lake Stadium on 21 September 2013.
 Anas played the full match for Pune as the club won the match 3–1.
 After the match, he said on wearing the captain's armband for the first time that he was very honoured and that he thanked the new head coach, Mike Snoei, on giving him the opportunity to lead the side, "Honestly much honoured… great.
 I had never worn the captain's armband ever.
 This was a first in my playing career at any level as far as my memory stretches and I am thankful to one and all for this opportunity.
 Initially, the coach said he was taking a risk by fielding me in the playing eleven, but when he announced that I was leading the side I got the confidence I needed.
 I thank coach for helping me believe."

 Delhi Dynamos

 In 2015, he was picked up by Delhi Dynamos.
 Later in 2016, the club sent Anas to A-League club Central Coast Mariners for a week long trial cum training camp.

 Jamshedpur

-On 23 July 2017, Anas was selected in the first round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League season, thus making him the first player in Jamshedpur history.
+On 23 July 2017, Anas was selected in the first round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League, thus making him the first player in Jamshedpur history.
 He made his debut for the club during the first-ever match on 18 November 2017 against NorthEast United.
 He started and played the whole match as Jamshedpur drew 0–0.